 “In The Treaty of Finsbury Park 2025, we are catapulted several years into the future where all the species of the park have risen up to demand equal rights with humans.
 After much unrest, it has been agreed that a treaty will be drawn up, designating these rights, but first humans must learn to better relate to and understand non-humans so they can cooperate better together.
 Thankfully there has been a new invention – The Sentience Dial – which allows humans to tune into all the flora and fauna of Finsbury Park.”

-The Treaty of Finsbury Park 2025 is a collaborative project that depicts the story of the dawning of interspecies democracy – a new era of equal rights for all living beings.
-Where all species come together to organise and shape the environments and cultures they inhabit, in Finsbury Park, urban green spaces across the UK, the world, and beyond.
+The Treaty of Finsbury Park 2025 is a collaborative project that depicts the story of the dawning of interspecies democracy.
+It’s a new era of equal rights for all living beings, where all species come together to organise and shape the environments and cultures they inhabit, in Finsbury Park (and urban green spaces across the UK, the world, and beyond!)
 Like many urban parks, Finsbury Park is fraught with environmental issues from noxious gasses and traffic noises to governance struggles and financial sustainability.
 If colonial systems of dominance and control over living beings continue we all face an apocalypse.

 In the PUBLIC game of ‘Interspecies Assemblies’, human players will be partnered with a mentor representing one of 7 species based in Finsbury Park.
 These include a tree, a bee, a goose, grass, a squirrel, a stag beetle and a dog.
-Players will be tuned into the mentor’s needs and experiences and will then represent them at a series of online assemblies being held in order to plan the first-ever Interspecies Festival of Finsbury Park.
+Players will be tuned into the mentor’s needs and experiences1 and will then represent them at a series of online assemblies being held to choose the events and the location in the park for the first ever Interspecies Festival of Finsbury Park.

-3. The Interspecies Festival of Finsbury Park (on the People’s Park Plinth)
+Part 3.
+The Interspecies Festival and Treaty of Finsbury Park and the Treaty

-In Spring 2022, there will be a PUBLIC vote and final activities selected for further development and public enjoyment in the summer.
+The final Interspecies Festival activities will take place in the chosen habitat to be further developed and enjoyed by the park’s public in the summer.
 These will take place alongside the presentation of the draft Treaty for discussion by all the human and more-than-human people of the park.

 Read the concept paper here.